acornprover/acornprover.org/docs/language/basic-concepts.md

 (Nat, Nat) -> Nat
 ```

+## Non-features

+Acorn's goal is to make it easy to do math with the help of powerful AI.
+Completeness can be sacrificed in favor of any other quality.

+Acorn is not a programming language.
+You can't write a webserver in it.

+Acorn does not support constructive logic.
+Classical logic, including the law of the excluded middle, is built into the kernel.

+Acorn assumes the axiom of choice.
+Skolemization is built into the kernel.

-In Acorn, proofs and types are different things.
+Acorn doesn't really use the Curry-Howard correspondence.
+Proofs and types are different things.
 Typechecking happens first, then proving.